 -No standing fold.
-I kind of diminishes the one-hand fold because you have to use the other hand to lock it and bend down to the ground to put it down on into the trunk of a car.
+It kind of diminishes the one-hand fold because you have to use the other hand to lock it and bend down to put it into the trunk of a car.
 The ability to stand it up next would be much more convenient.

 -Non-adjustable handle bar.
 That could be a deal breaker for some shorter or taller parents.